Samsung/tizen-docs/docs/application/native/guides/multimedia/thumbnail-images.md

 ## Related Information
 - Dependencies
+  - Tizen 5.0 and Higher for Mobile
-  - Tizen 5.0 and Higher
+  - Tizen 5.0 and Higher for Wearable